funrace2/medsafe-backend/README.md

 ## ⚙️ Key Features

+- **OCR & Semantic AI Integration**
+  Google Cloud Vision API is used to extract text from prescriptions, and Gemini (Google's LLM) is used to interpret ambiguous medication queries via chatbot.

 - **Automatic Drug Information Lookup**
   When users scan medication names or item codes via OCR, the system queries the Korean public API “e약은요” to automatically fetch detailed data such as efficacy, usage instructions, warnings, interactions, and side effects.